MaCFP/matl-db/PMMA/Validation_Results/EDF/README.md

 ### Boundary conditions
 Imposed heat flux on the top surface : qe = 25 or 50 kW/m²
 Insulated for the back surface
-Comments: The insulation material is not needed for Gpyro. the adiabatic condition could be set directly bu the code.
+Comments: The insulation material is not needed for Gpyro.
+The adiabatic condition could be set directly by the code.

 ------------------